12 Fun Writing Prompts To Help Craft a Standout About Page in 2025

 open blank notebook, phone, pencil, glasses, plant, and a laptop

-You sit down to write your about page for the tenth time.
+Maybe you’re sitting down to write your about page for the tenth time.
 As you get more experience in your business, you’re changing how you show up on your website too.
+This is how it’s done.
+Your website is a living, breathing thing that will grow and evolve like you do.

 You're going to do it this time.
-That piddly little placeholder paragraph has got to go.
+That piddly little placeholder “About Me” paragraph has got to go.

 For real.